arfst23/IQTwist/README.md

 ## Mathematical Analysis

-Without pegs set, the tiles can be arranged in 388288 different permutations (placement, rotations, reflections).
+Without pegs set, the tiles can be arranged in 388288 different permutations, taking only different placement into consideration, i.e. identifying reflectionof tiles, rotation and reflection of the grid, 6067 fundamental placement classes can ce counted.

 ## Computational Results